lmEshoo/wz-analytics/README.md

 # Warzone Analytics

 Call of Duty Warzone is a popular video game.
 There are multiple sites that collect cruical information to analyze a player's gameplay.
-Here we collect importatnt stats from multiple sites and save them to a CSV.
+Here we collect important stats from multiple sites and save them to a CSV.
 Then use Google colab to visualize the data collected.

 ![alt text](images/demo.png)